xCatG/ClaudeDesktopCommander/README.md

 ### Video
 [Claude Desktop Commander Video Tutorial](https://www.youtube.com/watch?v=ly3bed99Dy8) - Watch how to set up and use the Commander effectively.

+### Community
+Join our [Discord server](https://discord.gg/7cbccwRp) to get help, share feedback, and connect with other users.

 ## Testimonials

 [![It's a life saver!
 I paid Claude + Cursor currently which I always feel it's kind of duplicated.
 This solves the problem ultimately.
 I am so happy.
 Thanks so much.
 Plus today Claude has added the web search support.
 With this MCP + Internet search, it writes the code with the latest updates.
 It's so good when Cursor doesn't work sometimes or all the fast requests are used.](testemonials/img.png) https://www.youtube.com/watch?v=ly3bed99Dy8&lc=UgyyBt6_ShdDX_rIOad4AaABAg